 - The annual planning cycle will correspond with the fiscal year and end each year on June 30 to allow the superintendent to properly align internal operational systems and processes. - 2.
 The board's annual work plan for the next year will include: - a.
 Governance process improvement activities, including orientation of candidates and new board members in the board's governance process, and other discussions by the board about means to improve its own performance, especially board member knowledge and skill-building. - b.
 Scheduled monitoring of all policies.
 Other events and activities that are parts of the board's responsibilities and interests. - c.
-The annual work plan will be provided to the Board by August and will be posted online.
+The annual work plan will be provided to the Board at the first Board meeting in January of each year, as prescribed by South Carolina Code of Laws and as may be from time-to-time amended, with such updates as may be required throughout the year.
+The annual work plan and any amendments thereto by August and will be posted online.